Are You Ready To Let Go Of Anxiety And Cultivate Agency Over Your Life?

-In anxiety therapy sessions, I can also help you build on your existing strengths and resources, learn effective coping skills and identify other ways to calm anxiety, such as specific mindfulness techniques, yoga, meditation, regular exercise, stress management strategies, breathing practices and a whole-foods diet.
-There are many anxiety calming ways to eat, since food affects our food.
-As a licensed dietitian and certified nutritionist, I can create a nutrition plan designed to relax and regulate your nervous system, uplift your mood, foster whole-body healing and promote an overall improved sense of wellbeing.
+In anxiety therapy sessions, I can also help you build on your existing strengths and resources, learn effective coping skills and identify other ways to calm anxiety, such as specific mindfulness techniques, meditation, regular exercise, stress management strategies, breathing practices and basics of healthful eating.
+There are many anxiety calming ways to eat and drink, and my approach will help you with this.

 I know both personally and professionally how debilitating anxiety can feel.
 I also know that with an integrative approach designed to honor and support your specific needs, goals and experience with anxiety that it is possible to feel at peace mind, body and spirit.
 Rather than continuing to do, think and feel the same things and expect different results, you can engage in a new and more effective path to healing, which can create a noticeable shift in how you feel—oftentimes very quickly.
 I believe that there is a healing path for everyone.
 Together, we’ll mindfully replace ineffective thoughts and patterns with new, supportive ones, tap into the innate wisdom of your body and build upon what you need to feel healthy, happy and whole.